 - 22.1.
 After the completion of each semester, the student will be given the statement of marks by the Controller of Examinations - 22.2.
-The transcript will be prepared by Controller of Examinations.
-Various courses taken by a student along with the credits and the grade obtained shall be shown on his/her transcript.
+The transcript will be prepared by controller of examinations.
+The various courses taken by a student along with the credits and the grade obtained shall be shown on his transcript.
 Based on the total credits admitted, the final Grade Point Average shall be calculated and given.